Sdeakin93/peloton-web-api/README.md

 # Next Steps
 - I plan on including useReducer as a better dev experience.
 - I am aware the code/css needs cleaning up.
-- This is not a stable API, so I will be working to access the data in a better way.
+- ~~This is not a stable API, so I will be working to access the data in a better way.~~ This was remedied by creating my own cors-server using the above.

 Peloton publically does not allow for further information without authentication, so it would be cool to explore this further.